 The second industry that is heavily involved in the car sharing market are short-term car rental companies.
 Innovative enterprises from this sector diversify their revenue by introducing shared mobility services - the best example is Zipcar, owned by Avis Budget Group.
 We can also see this trend in Poland.
 Two of the biggest players in the car sharing market originate from the car rental industry, while another large operator – 99rent – is currently planning its launch with intention to focus on the B2B model.

 Entrepreneurs see their chance in the peer-to-peer (P2P) model: a marketplace that connects car owners with people who want to rent vehicles.
 It is the least popular car sharing model, with notable exceptions being US and France, only countries in which it has been adopted and where it is the most popular model of all.
 As the popularity of shared mobility grows, the P2P model might also grow more important.
-This is amply demonstrated by Turo – the largest P2P car sharing platform which managed to raise 92 million dollars in the last funding round.
+This is amply demonstrated by Turo – the largest P2P car sharing platform which managed to raise a total of 500 million dollars in funding.
 A well-designed service of this type may also do well in Poland.
 Market awareness is growing, and now is the best time to try out such a business model.

 Partnerships between car sharing service and municipalities provide good development prospects, especially in case of electric cars.
 Cities can offer a wide range of conveniences for car sharing users e.g. designated parking spaces in the city centre, permission to use bus lanes, or entry to zones closed to cars powered by internal combustion engines.
 Such solutions reduce the number of cars in the city, which means smaller traffic jams, more ample parking spaces, and reduced air pollution.
 Additionally, in the context of smart cities, authorities will be able to collect data from municipal shared vehicles and use it to improve the infrastructure.